 That means that they can serve food, both sweet and savory, that is available no where else.
 You can get extinct items like the Mr. Malty (a frozen chocolate malt on a stick) and Monkey Tails (a frozen chocolate covered banana on a stick) along with distinct items like Polish sausages and Q-Dogs (a hot dog topped with a sloppy-Joe like BBQ).

 But above all else, if you’re going to order anything at the Moorhead Dairy Queen, you should order a Dilly Bar and pay respect to its beginnings.
 And, what better way to enjoy your frozen soft serve ice cream bar that to eat it in the shade of a giant version of the same!

 In August 2017 the Moorhead Dairy Queen honored their legacy by installing a 12-foot tall world’s largest Dilly Bar on their patio.
-Now visitors can enjoy their dilly bars next to a giant dilly bar.
+Now visitors can enjoy their dilly bars next to a giant dilly bar and Minnesota roadside attraction.